I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsifnd/ns-iscsifnd-_iscsi_discoveredtarget.md

 ## Members

+`TargetPortalGroupCount`

+The number of portal groups that are associated with the target.

+`TargetName`

+A name for the target that uniquely identifies the target anywhere in the world.
+For information about how to specify this name, see the <i>iSCSI </i>specification that is published by the Internet Engineering Task Force (IETF) of the IP storage working group.

 `TargetAlias`

 The human-readable name or description that is assigned to the target device by its host operating system.
 You can use this name in user interfaces, but it is not unique, you should not use it in authentication decisions.